jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Like Cinderella's stepmother, there are lots of leaders fighting your ascension to the Internet Age.
 Nature wants you to find your niche, but professors tell students not to use ChatGPT, Wikipedia, and any other tools that makes learning easier, as if the job market is looking for people who use card catalogues.
 Corporate bosses insist workers must drive into a corporate office while the paying customers have no say.
 Bureaucrats keep making citizens use actual paperwork to get government services because using apps is too easy.

-Stepmothers preventing you climbing the ladder to the Internet Age
+All stepmothers preventing you climbing the ladder to the Internet Age, where Life demands you mix and match tools and techiques to find your niche.

 Mixed martial-arts was so successful because it let anyone, big or small, genius or simple, learn and use whatever technique helped _them_, win their fight.
-Evolution empowers the users, students, people on the frontine, not the trainers or teachers, bosses.
+Evolution empowers the users, students, people on the frontine, not the trainers, teachers, or bosses.

 Medicine, science, and self-defence once suffered from this antagonism.
-It wasn't until each recognized every human technique and tool is a sub-disicpline; a species that must compete in a ecosystem.
+It wasn't until each recognized every human technique and tool is a sub-disicpline, a species that must compete in a ecosystem.
 Therefore to we humans must not by loyal to any one adaption, but must consciously select tools from the ecosystem to solve a specific problem.

 Thereafter we can be like Cinderella using dresses, keys, and slippers, improve our Life.

 Because we don't yet have a new philosophy reminding everyone we "innovate or die" like any other lifeform, regular people are left being Cinderella locked in the attic, wanting a better Life without the know-how to get it.
 Without the power of evolution in their minds, they tell stories within either Conservative or Progressive ideology, to justify why they should get priority access from the dwindling carcus of the Industrial Age.

-- I took the ball of creativity that invented the Industrial Age, into the bizarre.
-My art films, marketing campaigns are getting a bad return on investment and the easy credit is running out.
+- I took the creativity that invented the Industrial Age, into the bizarre.
+My art films, marketing campaigns are a bad return on investment and the easy credit and cheap labour is running out.
 It's okay, because my, or someone elses, parents and grandparents were abused and disadvantaged so I deserve preferencial help.
-- To took the ball of industriousness that built the Industria Age, into pur spectacle.
-My homes, vehicles, products are keep getting bigger with easy credit, but they also gave a terrlbe return on investment.
+- To took the industriousness that built the Industria Age, and built spectacle.
+American homes, vehicles, products are huge!
+They do the same functions though, so we had to use easy credit and cheap labour to pay for it all and now its running out.
 It's okay, my parents and grandparents were smart and hard working so I deserve preferencial treatment.
 - Neither of us knows how to start a web server.

-Today's raging ideological converts are riding the endless chute, their best chance for resources is storytelling because unlike Cinderella or a martial artist, they don't know how to reach for the tools to change their fate.
-Instead they find fallacies in each other's public facing stories about gender, pay gaps, inequality, and so on.
-In secret what they both want is to demean "the other" to invalidate their pain and elevate their own, because the tools and techniques they've grown up with, educated with, and have a job with, aren't the single source of truth, and are quite powerless in the Internet Age.
+Today's raging ideological converts are riding a chute while co-evolving towards extremism, depression, and war.
+Because unlike Cinderella or a martial artist, they don't know how to reach for the tools to change their fate.
+Instead they find fallacies in each other's public facing stories about gender, pay gaps, inequality, and so on to invalidate the other's pain and elevate their own, because the tools and techniques they've grown up with, educated with, and have a job with, aren't the single source of truth, and are quite powerless in the Internet Age.

-Instead, we've delayed evolution to the Internet Age for so long, the chance to bring the debt, inflation, insurance and the cost of living rates<button @click="rdegg = !rdegg">*</button>down proactively and ease ourselves into the Internet Age has passed.
+Now, we've delayed evolution to the Internet Age for so long, the chance to bring the debt, inflation, insurance and the cost of living rates<button @click="rdegg = !rdegg">*</button>down proactively and ease ourselves into the Internet Age has passed.
 Life has let 99.9% of all prior species die because they failed to harvest enough resources to procreate.
-Industrial Age ideologues and societies are writing themselves on that list.
+Industrial Age ideologues, cultures, and societies are writing themselves on that list.

-Without a new philosophy to instruct people how to play the game of evolution, people have no choice but to fight for their tool's and therefore their ideology's survival.
+Without a new philosophy to instruct people how to play the game of evolution, people have no choice but to fight for their tool's and therefore their ideology's survival, it's all the know.
+They're effectively defending their species.
 Conservatives keep talking about wealth generation, and Progressives keep talking about wealth distribution, because that's the ideology of their respective Industrial Age tools.
-In a dying Industrial Age economy, why would anyone in a government job not support more government's redistribution of wealth via larger social programs?
+In a dying Industrial Age economy, why would anyone in a government job not support more government's redistribution of wealth via larger social programs regardless of their effectiveness?
 Likewise, why would anyone inside a large corporation not support corporate profiteering if that's what pays the increasingly harder to pay bills?

-These two goups are two sides of the mass-produced Industrial Age coin.
-Both use 1980's databases, call-centers, morning meetings, paper forms, way of life.
-They are polar bears unable to drop their adaptations for better ones.
-They need a new philosophy to tell them it's okay to fail, okay to lose the fight, okay to go back to the drawing board because we can choose to evole something better.

 Because today we're all stuck in an dying yet still industrializing society, everyone is forced into a one-sided jobs with one-sided interests.
 Therefore people have one-sided and increasingly extreme politics.
 Growing extremism of a society inside a death spiral is typical in the story of technological evolution.

 Every transition to a new chapter in the story of technological Life is first filled with civil wars as old ideologies struggle to keep their tools alive.
-Eventually regular people start reaching for new levers of power as revolutions motivate the frontline to kickstart the game of evolution.
-In their way is the stepmother justifying her status with elitism, racism, sexism, and other fake stories, all of which are just versions of antagonism to delay technological evolution.
+Eventually regular people start reaching for new levers of power as revolutions validate their pain and motivate the frontline to reach for new levers of power to kickstart the game of evolution.

 In its highest form, politics discusses what direction a society should take.
 Good politics is like a healthy nervous system directing resources to address the pain society feels.
 We today are feeling pain that is not being healed.